sarajculhane/spotify-release-feed/README.md

 ## Screenshots

-* The current UI is minimalist, and initially the App was built solely with plain CSS Flexbox but recently some Bootstrap components have been added to simply the build.
+* The current UI is minimalist, and initially the App was built solely with plain CSS Flexbox but recently some Bootstrap components have been added to simplify the build.

 ## User Profile

-The user profile is in the works but will only be fully functional once features are implemented to better maintain state at the app level (either thru Redux or useContext and possible some caching methods)
+The user profile is in the works but will only be fully functional once features are implemented to better maintain state at the app level (either thru Redux or useContext and possiblh some caching methods)

 ### Login